giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 The value for `CLIENT_ID` is automatically generated by GitHub after the creation of an `OAuth` app.
 Please also generate a client secret for that app and replace `CLIENT_SECRET` with the contents of that secret.

 In the above example you see how to configure access for a certain GitHub team (named `GITHUB_TEAM_SLUG`, belonging to the `GITHUB_ORGANIZATION` organization).
-To restrict access in this way, make sure to list the team's _slug_ as it appears in the handle and team URL.
+To restrict access in this way, make sure to list the team's _slug_ as it appears in the handle and team address.
 For example, for a team named `Team Infra`, the handle may be `@my-organization/team-infra`, and the slug used here would be `team-infra`.

-Specifying `teams` enables Dex's [group filtering]({{< relref "/vintage/advanced/access-management/configure-dex-in-your-cluster#dex-group-filtering" >}}).
+Specifying `teams` enables Dex's [group filtering]({{< relref "/tutorials/access-management/configure-dex-in-your-cluster#dex-group-filtering" >}}).

 {{< /tab >}}
 {{< tab title="Active Directory">}}